Universal Robust Regression via Maximum Mean Discrepancy: Proof of Lemma

-Our proof strategy to study $\hat{\theta}_n(D_n)$ actually relies on the fact that despite contamintaion, the performance of $\hat{\theta}_n(D_n)$ remains close to the one of $\hat{\theta}_n(D_n)$.
+Our proof strategy to study $\hat{\theta}_n(D_n)$ actually relies on the fact that despite contamination, the performance of $\hat{\theta}_n(D_n)$ remains close to the one of $\hat{\theta}_n(D_n)$.
 The following lemma will help to formalize this claim.

 \begin{lemma} Let $ \hat{P}^{n,0} = \frac{1}{n}\sum_{i=1}^n \delta_{(X_i^0,Y_i^0)} $ be the non-contaminated empirical distribution and $ \hat{P}^{n,0}_\theta = \frac{1}{n}\sum_{i=1}^n \delta_{X_i^0} P_{g(\theta,X_i^0)} $ be the uncontaminated counterpart of $\hat{P}^{n}_\theta$.
 Then, for any probability distribution $Q$ on $\mathcal{X}\times\mathcal{Y}$, we have